-We have an amazing line-up of ambassadors supporting this year’s Make Time for Tea campaign for Ovarian Cancer Awareness Month – each helping to raise much-needed awareness of ovarian cancer.
+We have an amazing line up of ambassadors supporting our Make Time for Tea campaign – each are helping to raise much-needed awareness of the five gynaecological cancers.

 Continue reading to hear from our ambassadors about why they are supporting Make Time for Tea:

 “Ovarian cancer is the sixth most common cancer amongst women in the UK with around 7,500 women diagnosed each year and sadly 11 women die every day.
 The Eve Appeal is determined to change these shocking statistics but needs your help.
 So whether your tea party, bake sale or coffee morning is big or small, your support can help to make a difference to the women of the future.”

 Manon appeared on the Great British Bake Off in 2018 and shares recipes on her blog: Manon’s Little Kitchen!
 Manon has supplied a recipe for an Eve Pistachio and Rose Bundt Cake for you to use at your tea party, bake sale or coffee morning.
 So sign up to hold a Make Time for Tea today.

 English Actress, Annette Badland, best known for her role in Doctor Who, is lifting a mug of tea this March for Ovarian Cancer Awareness Month to help protect women and their families from this terrible disease.
 Will you join her?

 “March is Ovarian Cancer Awareness Month and I am very happy to support The Eve Appeal so they can support the 7,500 women who are diagnosed with ovarian cancer every year.
 Please put the kettle on, bake a cake, get your friends or colleagues together and raise some funds as well as awareness!”